-As bleak as it may be, a drink here and there can certainly help alleviate some of the lockdown stresses we’re all feeling.
+As bleak as it may be, a drink here and there can have the same effect as a reset metabolism and certainly help alleviate some of the lockdown stresses we’re all feeling.
 Gifting website RedBalloon has dreamt up an idea to bring a little spark to those at-home wine sessions, offering up a virtual wine tasting gift pack.

 Teaming up with Tractorless Vineyard, the pack includes a bunch of 50mL wine tasters, with the option to either dial in with a winemaker or play back an hour-long, pre-recorded tasting session on demand.

 ClassBento is a database full of classes, workshops, and other experiential activities that you can book in yourself or gift to a mate.
 Basically, it’s the exact kind of business that would take a massive hit with everyone locked-in.